arshinalbab/docs/docs/hub/2_deployment.md

 ---
 title: Deployment
-description: "Deploy your snoopHub to the cloud."
+description: "Deploy snoopForms to the cloud."
 hide_table_of_contents: true
 ---

-The easiest way to deploy snoopHub on your server is Docker.
+The easiest way to deploy snoopForms on your server is Docker.

 ### Requirements